AlexanderJuestel/pyheatdemand/joss/paper.md

 The data processing for data category 4 corresponds to a bottom-up approach.
 Here, the addresses will be converted using the GeoPy geolocator to coordinates.
 Based on these, the building footprints are extracted from OpenStreet Maps using OSMnx.
 From there on, the data will be treated as data category 2.

-If no heat demand input data is available, the heat demand can be estimated using cultural data such as population density, landuse, and building specific heat usages [@novosel; @meha].
+If no heat demand input data is available, the heat demand can be estimated using cultural data such as population density, landuse, and building-specific heat usage [@novosel; @meha].

 ## Processing Heat Demand Map Data

 Heat demand maps may contain millions of cells.
 Evaluating each cell would not be feasible.
 Therefore, **PyHD** utilizes the rasterstats package [@rasterstats] returning statistical values of the heat demand map for further analysis and results reporting.

+# State of the field
+Python libraries for calculating heat demands are sparse, especially for aggregating heat demand on various scales and categories.
+While UrbanHeatPro [@urbanheatpro] utilizes a bottom-up approach to calculate heat demand profiles for urban areas.
+The Heat package by Malcolm Peacock [@heat] generates heat demand time series from weather for EU countries.
+Repositories containing pocessing code for larger transnational heat demand projects like Hotmaps and Heat Roadmap Europe are unknown.

 # PyHeatDemand Outlook
 The development and maintenance of **PyHD** will continue in the future.
 This will include adding bottom-up workflows based on building specifics to calculate the heat flow.
-In addition, we welcome contributions of users in the form of questions how to use **PyHD**, bug reports, and feature requests.
+In addition, we welcome contributions of users in the form of questions on how to use **PyHD**, bug reports, and feature requests.

 # PyHeatDemand Resources